 This course is designed for students with some prior knowledge of the language and serves as a systematic review within a cultural context.
 Linguistic elements of the language are introduced with practical, conversational usage of the language stressed.
 More Kanji characters are taught to help develop reading and writing skills.
-Prerequisite: JPN 110 or 121, three years of high school Japanese or permission of instructor.
+Prerequisite: JPN 121 or permission of instructor.